 I went to the show because I wanted to support KKFI, and I really wanted to like it.
 It had some good bits in it, but for the most part was just a bit too rough for my tastes.

 “How the West Was Warped” continues for four more performances, and tickets are $10.
-More information is available at http://www.kcfringe.org/2011/artist.php?ID=38.
+For more information, visit the KC Fringe Festival website.